mienxiu/mienxiu.github.io/_posts/2023-11-12-provision-an-amazon-eks-cluster-with-aws-cdk.md

 toc_sticky: true
 post_no: 23
 ---
+Amazon EKS (Elastic Kubernetes Service) is a fully managed Kubernetes service that simplifies building, securing, operating, and maintaining Kubernetes clusters on AWS.

+This post serves as a step-by-step tutorial on provisioning an [Amazon EKS cluster]((https://docs.aws.amazon.com/eks/)) within a custom Amazon VPC, utilizing AWS CDK, specifically using L2 constructs.

 Previously, I posted [a tutorial](/creating-vpc-with-aws-cdk/) on creating and configuring an Amazon VPC by using AWS CDK.
 All the examples in that post are based on L1 constructs to illustrate how they represent AWS CloudFormation.